Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 - Drink cold liquid, such as water or a sports drink.

 - Mist yourself with cold water or pour cool water on your head, neck, and clothes.

 - Loosen or remove as many clothes as possible.

 - If you do not feel better in 1 hour, go to the emergency department.

 How is heat exhaustion treated?

-- Cooling materials: Different types of cooling materials may be used to quickly decrease your body temperature, such as ice-soaked blankets.
+- Cooling materials , such as ice-soaked blankets, may be used to quickly lower your body temperature.

-- Oral rehydrating solutions: Caregivers may give you oral rehydration solution (ORS) to drink.
-An ORS has the right amounts of water, salts, and sugar your body needs to replace body fluids.
-This may help prevent dehydration.
+- An oral rehydrating solution is a drink that has the right amounts of water, salts, and sugar your body needs.
+It is used to help prevent or treat dehydration.

 How can I prevent heat exhaustion?

 - Protect your head and neck with a hat or umbrella when you are outdoors.